hprange/woinject/README.md

 Features
 --------

-* **Minimal configuration**: initialize your application using the WOInject classes and the application is ready for dependency injection.
-No configuration of VM agents, XML or properties is required.
+* **Minimal configuration**: no configuration of VM agents, XML or properties is required.
+Initialize your application using the WOInject classes and the application is ready for dependency injection.
-* **Deep integration**: delegate the creation of objects like components, enterprise objects, sessions and direct actions to Guice.
-Take advantage of dependency injection and AOP support without inheriting any special classes.
+* **Deep integration**: take advantage of dependency injection and Guice's AOP support without inheriting any special classes.
-* **Special scopes**: provide scopes to inject objects per session (@WOSessionScoped) or request (@WORequestScoped).
+* **Special scopes**: provide scopes to inject objects per session or request.
 * **Type safe**: make use of Java 5 features and Guice approach to provide type safe binding configuration.

 Installation